Gina Patrick

-Gina Patrick is a fictional character from the British Channel 4 soap opera Hollyoaks, played by Dannielle Brent.
-She debuted on-screen during the episodes airing in 1997.
+Gina Patrick is a fictional character from the British soap opera Hollyoaks, played by Dannielle Brent.
+The character debuted on-screen during the episode broadcast on 20 November 1997.
 Brent secured the role after originally auditioning for the role of Gina's sister Kate Patrick.
 Gina was initially a recurring character, though was promoted later to the regular cast.
 Brent felt that the role had given her good training, though decided to leave the serial after four years.

 Gina is characterised as a tomboy who prefers casual clothing and has strong views on environmental issues.
 The character has been at the centre of a lesbian relationship with fellow character Emily Taylor.
 Brent said she was not made aware of the storyline until later in her tenure.
 She praised the storyline because it portrayed lesbians in a natural relationship.
 The storyline had a positive effect on the programme itself when it increased viewing interest.
 The relationship was also well received by columnists of the Daily Record.